uw-acme/acme-lab-documentation/hls4ml_setup_tutorial/Toturial.md

  source ~/.bashrc
 ```

+After making the configuration, run `conda config --set auto_activate_base false` to make sure that conda won’t activate base environment every time you turn on the terminal.

-After making the configuration, it is time to download hls4ml into your Linux,
+Now it is time to download hls4ml into your Linux,
 run the following command:
 ```
 git clone https://github.com/fastmachinelearning/hls4ml-tutorial.git